List of Madagascar (franchise) characters: Wigman Wildebeest

 Wigman Wildebeest (voiced by Jeff Bennett) is a cocky blue wildebeest (likely having come from the mainland), and a rival of Clover's Grandma Rose, who he killed in a brawl at some point ago.
 In the episode "Eye of the Clover", he enters the tournament and defeats every player.
 However he is defeated by Clover when he falls into the Pit of Doom and dies.
 After his death, he ends up in Frank-ri-la, where he has a rematch against Grandma Rose.

 Pam

-Pam Simonsworthington (voiced by Grey DeLisle) is a fast ring-tailed mongoose.
+Pam Simonsworthington (voiced by Grey DeLisle) is a swift-footed ring-tailed mongoose.
 She wears goggles and drapes her tail over her shoulders like a scarf.
 Pam is a scam artist going from kingdom to kingdom under the guise of being a judge for a "best kingdom contest", marrying their leader and robbing them, then running off.
 Pam is one of the few people who can outmatch Clover due to her exceptional speed.